Trail Information for the Eastern Adirondacks

 - Map and compass - know how to use them and use them!

 - Ensolite pad to rest on and insulate your body from cold surfaces

 - Bivy sack or space blankets for extra warmth

 - Fire starter supplies - waterproof matches, butane lighter, candles, starter material, etc.

 - Always inform someone of your itinerary and when you expect to return

-Motorized Equipment in Wilderness, Primitive and Canoe Areas: DEC has adopted a regulation prohibiting the use of motorized equipment in lands classified as wilderness, primitive or canoe.
-Public use of small personal electronic or mechanical devices such as cameras, radios or GPS receivers are not affected by this new regulation.
-See Section 196.8 in the DEC Regulations.
+Motorized Equipment in Wilderness, Primitive and Canoe Areas: DEC has adopted a regulation (Section 196.8)prohibiting the use of motorized equipment in lands classified as wilderness, primitive or canoe.
+Public use of small personal electronic or mechanical devices such as cameras, radios or GPS receivers are not affected this new regulation.
+See in the DEC Regulations.

 Camping Permits: Camping for more than three nights or in a group of ten or more in Wild Forest lands requires a permit from a Forest Ranger.
 The following information must be provided to the forest ranger to obtain a camping permit: Name, Address, City, State, Zip Code, Vehicle License Plate Number, Telephone Number, Date of Birth, Number in Group, Camping Dates, and Location of Campsite.

 Backcountry Campsites: Camping at designated campsites in the backcountry is done on a first come, first served basis.
 There is no reservation system for these primitive campsites.
 Campsites in popular areas fill up quickly on weekends so plan accordingly.

 Road & Traffic Information: Use the link in the right column to visit NYS Department of Transportation 511 New York for information on transportation services, traffic, and road conditions throughout New York State.